CRIS: a timeline

 CRIS has been linked with CAFCASS data to enable researchers to understand the mental health needs of mothers involved in care proceedings (family court cases where the council applies to have a child removed from parental care due to serious concern over their health or wellbeing).
 Mothers whose children are placed into public care or adoption often have high levels of health needs, such as drug and/or alcohol misuse, exposure to violence, mental health problems as well as chronic physical conditions.
 However, information is lacking on how health services address these needs.
 This linkage will enable researchers to determine the needs of mothers before, during and after care proceedings by using longitudinal data on mental health service use.

-Scientists are currently undertaking research to provide evidence on the entire life course of some of the most common diseases from pregnancy to adulthood, and how they might be prevented.
+elixir study logo Scientists are currently undertaking research to provide evidence on the entire life course of some of the most common diseases from pregnancy to adulthood, and how they might be prevented.
 Led by Professor Lucilla Poston, using CRIS, and commencing this year, the eLIXIR (early-Life data cross-Linkage in Research) project links information from maternity, neonatal, and mental health records with blood samples from mothers and children from South London and Maudsley NHS Foundation Trust (SLaM).
 Over many years this will develop into a powerful resource to help scientists discover when and how health problems begin, how they might be prevented, and what treatments work best for which people.
 In the future, researchers plan to extend this work to link with primary care data, child clinical health data, and national hospital and school data.
-Read more about the eLIXIR project on our website.
+Read more about the eLIXIR project on their website.

 The successful linkage of CRIS with census record data from the Office for National Statistics (ONS) will provide an important opportunity to understand social disadvantages and inequalities faced by people living with mental disorders.
 This followed the earlier CRIS linkage with the National Pupil Database in 2013, which has allowed important questions to be answered on interrelationships between education and mental health.
 A number of informative linkages with data outside healthcare that allow investigations of the much wider causes, contexts, and consequences of mental disorders are anticipated.